-The Planning Committee’s report and general plan of development was accepted and adopted April 8, 1967.
+The Planning Committee’s report and general plan of development was accepted and adopted on April 8, 1967.

-Since the original purchase, the cabins, pool, additional lodges and roads have been built.
-Several other pieces of property have been added to the camp since 1966 including Holly Springs Baptist Church property, the Kiker house and Lee Farm area.
-Camp Lee now consists of 382 acres and can house 300 campers.
+Since the original purchase, the cabins, pool, additional lodges, and roads have been built.
+Several other pieces of property have been added to the camp since 1966 including the former Holley Springs Baptist Church property, the Kiker house, and the Lee Farm area.
+Camp Lee now consists of 382 acres and can house 300+ campers.

 Camp Lee Philosophy

-The objective of Christian education wherever it takes place – in the home, in the church or in the out-of-doors – is that “all persons be aware of God through his self-disclosure, especially his redeeming love as revealed in Jesus Christ and that they respond in faith and love.”
-Camp Lee is an extension of the Christian education program of our church, in an out-of-door setting.
+The objective of Christian education wherever it takes place – in the home, in the church, or outside – is that “all persons be aware of God through his self-disclosure, especially his redeeming love as revealed in Jesus Christ, and that they respond in faith and love.”
+Camp Lee is an extension of the Christian education program of our church, in an outdoor setting.

-Church camping offers a unique opportunity for the Christian growth of people: boys and girls, men and women.
-The outdoor environment and the group living situation are the two distinctive elements in a camp program which provide opportunity for persons to discover for themselves the way to live most usefully and happily with others, to come to an understanding of God and His relationship to the universe, and of His will for men as these are revealed in the life and teachings of Jesus.
+Camping offers a unique opportunity for people’s growth.
+The outdoor environment and the group living situation are the two distinctive elements in a camp program which provide opportunity for persons to discover for themselves the way to live most usefully and happily with others, to come to an understanding of God and His relationship to the universe, and of His will, as these are revealed in the life and teachings of Jesus.

-Church camping is an experience in Christian group living in the out-of-doors, through which the persons involved find meaning and purpose for their lives.
+Camping is an experience in group living in the outdoors through which the persons involved find meaning and purpose for their lives.
 This implies a Christ-centered community in which simple outdoor living is practiced in small groups.

-The use of the out-of-doors is not an end in itself but a means to bring campers to an awareness of God as Father and Creator and to help them respond to God’s love as revealed through Christ.
-This takes place in the warmth and security of a group where each person is helped to find “himself” and has the opportunity to contribute to the well-being of others.
-Here a counseling relationship takes place between mature Christians and less mature Christians.
+The use of the outdoors is not an end in itself but a means to bring campers to an awareness of God as Father and Creator and to help them respond to God’s love as revealed through Christ.
+This takes place in the warmth and security of a group where each person is helped to find themselves and has the opportunity to contribute to the well-being of others.